guardian/play-googleauth/README.md

 This module brings in Apache Commons 1.9 which is later than the version Play requires by default.
 This is usually fine as it is compatible.

-The token acquired from Google is not cryptographically verified.
+The token acquired from Google is **NOT** cryptographically verified.
 This is not a problem as it is obtained directly from Google over an SSL connection, used to authenticate the user and then thrown away.
 Do not keep the token around and use it elsewhere unless this code is modified to carry out the verification.